simonmichael/hledger/hledger/hledger.m4.md

   `transfer-from`, `transfer-to`, or `gain` (via a hidden `ptype` tag, visible with `--verbose-tags`, queryable with `tag:ptype=...`).
 - **Cost basis inference** — for lotful commodities/accounts, cost basis is inferred from transacted cost and vice versa.
+When a lot subaccount is written in the account name, cost basis is also inferred from it.
 - **Lot calculation** — acquired lots become subaccounts; disposals and transfers select from existing lots.
 - **Disposal balancing** — disposal transactions are checked for balance